Nova (Spanish TV channel): History

-The channel was launched as Antena.Nova in 2005 together with Antena.Neox, this with the aim of strengthening the Antena 3 brand in the recently launched digital terrestrial television in Spain.
+The channel was launched as Antena.Nova in 2005 together with Antena.Neox, with the aim of strengthening the Antena 3 brand in the recently launched digital terrestrial television in Spain.
 Antena.Nova was the first Spanish DTT channel aimed at a female audience.

-In 2006 Antena 3 and CBS Corporation signed an agreement to broadcast content produced by CBS, Showtime and UPN, which would be programmed on Antena.Neox, Antena.Nova and Antena 3 until the Showtime and UPN brands were implemented on the Spanish television replacing Neox and Nova, however, the change was not carried out in the end due to the distribution of broadcasting rights with other Spanish channels.
+In 2006, Antena 3 and CBS Corporation signed an agreement to broadcast content produced by CBS, Showtime and UPN, which would be programmed on Antena.Neox, Antena.Nova and Antena 3 until the Showtime and UPN brands were implemented on the Spanish television replacing Neox and Nova, however, the change was not carried out in the end due to the distribution of broadcasting rights with other Spanish channels.
 However, Antena 3 obtained the rights to broadcast future productions of CBS Corporation.

-On January 1, 2009 Antena.Nova was renamed as Nova 9 in order to associate the channel with that logical channel number on digital terrestrial television.
+On January 1, 2009, Antena.Nova was renamed as Nova 9 in order to associate the channel with that logical channel number on digital terrestrial television, with Nova the Latin word for "nine".
 Finally, on August 6, 2010, it adopted the current name.
 In 2011 the channel began to have competition after the launch of Divinity, owned by Mediaset España.

 In May 2014, the channel added docuseries and movies to its programming due to the closure of Nitro, Xplora and la Sexta 3.

-In 2017 the channel incorporated in its grid turkish television dramas to complement the offer of Latin American soap operas.
+In 2017 the channel incorporated in its grid Turkish television dramas to complement the offer of Latin American soap operas.

 In June 2020, Nova managed to be the most watched thematic channel on Spanish DTT.
 In July 2020, it achieved its best figure by achieving 3.0% of the average monthly audience.